dbeleza/ASOS/README.md

 1. UI
 2. Improve Network Reachability and improve integration with UI/Network actions
 3. Try to reduce/clean some methods from View/Interator/Presenter protocols (maybe using a single method that receives an enum action)
-4. Apply a big improvement how error handling is being done
+4. Apply a big improvement on error handling
-5. Give loading feedback to the user (when app is fetching next launches page)
+5. Give a loading feedback to the user (for example, when app is fetching next launches page)
 6. Improve `Launch.Request` model (V4 is a bit painful)
-7. Add persistance
-8. Image loader must be testable
+7. *Image loader* must be improved in order to be testable

 **I'm sure there are more improvements to do but I am here, eager to improve myself as a developer.
 Hope to count with your help.**